Director. Storyteller. Creator.

 Award-winning Work

-Robert sits at the pinnacle of Hollywood’s visual effects work, with an Academy Award® for Best Art Direction on Avatar (the highest-grossing film of all time making $2.837 million worldwide) and Tim Burton’s Alice in Wonderland.
-He has also won five Emmy Awards® for visual effects in Star Trek (both ‘Voyager’ and ‘The Next Generation’), and HBO’s John Adams and Boardwalk Empire.
+Robert sits at the pinnacle of Hollywood’s visual effects work, with an Academy Award® for Best Art Direction on Avatar (the highest-grossing film of all time, making $2.837 million worldwide) and Tim Burton’s Alice in Wonderland.
+He has also won five Emmy Awards® for visual effects in Star Trek (Voyager and The Next Generation) and HBO’s John Adams and Boardwalk Empire.

 Virtual Reality & Augmented Reality

 Robert is the Founder, Chief Creative Officer, and Chairman of The Virtual Reality Company (VRC).
-Robert’s proven vision and artistic capacity to create captivating imaginative worlds uniquely positions him to embrace the unique design challenges inherent in the immersive experience of VR.
+Robert’s proven vision and artistic capacity to create captivating, imaginative worlds uniquely positions him to embrace the unique design challenges inherent in the immersive experience of VR.

 Robert directed The Martian VR Experience through VRC and Ridley Scott & Associates Films.
 This pioneering immersive companion piece to Ridley Scott’s The Martian accrued many industry honors, including a Cannes Silver Lion and AICP Next award.
-He also directed Jurassic World Virtual Reality Experience which debuted at Dave & Busters in 2018, and was the highest-grossing, location-based VR experience.
+He also directed Jurassic World Virtual Reality Experience, which debuted at Dave & Busters in 2018 and was the highest-grossing, location-based VR experience.

 The potential of virtual reality is truly limitless.
 The technology keeps shocking me.
 We launched VRC to bring together the worldd’s greatest storytellers and artists to create amazing experiences for VR.
 I see several incredible concert halls being built, so we’re writing new symphonies.